With Ships the sea was sprinkled far and nigh,

 On went She, and due north her journey took.

-We are busy working to bring William Wordsworth's "With Ships the sea was sprinkled far and nigh" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring William Wordsworth's "With Ships the sea was sprinkled far and nigh" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "With Ships the sea was sprinkled far and nigh" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.